kartograph/kartograph.py-old/svgmap.py/readme.md

 	svgmap.py regions
 	svgmap.py layer

-## World Maps
+## Rendering world maps

-The command **svgmap.py world** renders a map of all countries in the world.
+The command **world** renders a map of all countries in the world.
 The shapefiles come from the [Natural Earth project](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-0-countries/).
 Currently, the [Natural Earth Projection](http://www.shadedrelief.com/NE_proj/)  is used, but more projections will be added in the future.

 For instance, this will output a world map into world.svg: